Defining Data

 Data Values

 Data values can be singular or plural.
-They can have various types, including numbers, text, dates, tables, or references to other data elements.
+Possible data types include numbers, text, dates, lists, or references to other data elements.

-Numeric values can be assigned to data such as age, balance, and rates.
+Numeric values can be assigned to data such as age, balance, or rates.
 For example:

 the age is 21